 The NBC Sports App is available on a number of platforms.
 At least for the Olympics, the NBC Sports App is free.* It does not require a pay subscription.
 It is available for both Apple and Google Play stores.
 Roku, Amazon Fire TV, Chromecast, Xbox, and Samsung all host the NBC Sports App.

-*2/14/18 Update: I was informed by a reader that the app is in fact not free.
+*2/14/18 Update: I have found that the app is in fact not free.
 A subscription is required to sign up for the app.
 I now believe that my Hulu Plus subscription synced with the NBC Sports App.